-In Year 12, the course is divided into two main modules forces and motion (covering vectors, mechanics, kinematics, momentum and material science) and electrons, waves and photons (covering DC electrical circuits, complex and sensing circuits, wave behaviour, properties of light, quantum and wave-particle duality).

-In Year 13, the course becomes more diverse with content divided within two central modules; Newtonian World (covering oscillations, harmonics, astrophysics and gravitation) and Fields, Particles and Medical Physics (covering electric & magnetic fields, sub-atomic particles, radioactivity, fundamental forces and medical applications).
+In Year 12, the course is divided into two modules, Forces and Motion (covering vectors, mechanics, kinematics, momentum and material science) and Electrons, Waves and Photons (covering DC electrical circuits, complex and sensing circuits, wave behaviour, properties of light, quantum theory and wave-particle duality).
+In Year 13, the course is divided between two central modules; Newtonian World (covering circular motion and oscillations, harmonics, astrophysics and gravitation) and Fields, Particles and Medical Physics (covering electric & magnetic fields, sub-atomic particles, radioactivity, fundamental forces and medical applications).